Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Measuring the Speed of Light in Butter.md

 **Measure the speed of light** - Measure the speed of light using butter and a microwave!

-Last initially checked on 2024-01-23 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-15 by Vlad Penzyev (vp410@cam.ac.uk)
+Last initially checked on 2025-02-08 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on yyyy-mm-dd by Name (email@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->